dnlvarga/dnlvarga.github.io/Web/file_disclosure.md

 One of the most basic filters against LFI is a search and replace filter, where it simply deletes substrings of `../`.
 However, this filter is very insecure, as it is not recursively removing the `../` substring.
 For example, if we use `....//` as our payload, then the filter would remove `../` and the output string would be `../`.

 ### Encoding
-Some web filters may prevent input filters that include certain LFI-related characters, like a dot . or a slash / used for path traversals.
+Some web filters may prevent input filters that include certain LFI-related characters, like a dot `.` or a slash `/` used for path traversals.
 However, some of these filters may be bypassed by URL encoding our input.
+Furthermore, we may also encode the encoded string once again to have a double encoded string, which may also bypass other types of filters.
+*Note: For this to work we must URL encode all characters, including the dots.
+Some URL encoders may not encode dots as they are considered to be part of the URL scheme.*

+### Approved Paths
+Some web applications may also use Regular Expressions to ensure that the file being included is under a specific path.
+To find the approved path, we can examine the requests sent by the existing forms, and see what path they use for the normal web functionality.
+Furthermore, we can fuzz web directories under the same path, and try different ones until we get a match.
+To bypass this, we may use path traversal and start our payload with the approved path, and then use ../ to go back to the root directory and read the file we specify.

+### Appended Extension
+There are a couple of other techniques we may use, but they are obsolete with modern versions of PHP and only work with PHP versions before 5.3/5.4.
+However, it may still be beneficial to mention them, as some web applications may still be running on older servers, and these techniques may be the only bypasses possible.

+#### Path Truncation